 Potential signs and symptoms associated with overdosage with Metoprolol are bradycardia, hypotension, bronchospasm, myocardial infarction, cardiac failure and death.

 There is no specific antidote.
 In general, patients with acute or recent myocardial infarction may be more hemodynamically unstable than other patients and should be treated accordingly (see WARNINGS, Myocardial Infarction).
 On the basis of the pharmacologic actions of Metoprolol tartrate, the following general measures should be employed:

-Gastric lavage should be performed.
+Elimination of the Drug: Gastric lavage should be performed.

 Other clinical manifestations of overdose should be managed symptomatically based on modern methods of intensive care.

-Administer digitalis glycoside and diuretic.
-In shock resulting from inadequate cardiac contractility, consider administration of dobutamine, isoproterenol or glucagon.
+Cardiac Failure: A digitalis glycoside and diuretic should be administered.
+In shock resulting from inadequate cardiac contractility, administration of dobutamine, isoproterenol, or glucagon may be considered.

 Metoprolol Dosage and Administration

 The dosage of Metoprolol tartrate tablets should be individualized.
 Metoprolol tartrate tablets should be taken with or immediately following meals.
 The usual initial dosage of Metoprolol tartrate tablets is 100 mg daily in single or divided doses, whether used alone or added to a diuretic.
-Increase the dosage at weekly (or longer) intervals until optimum blood pressure reduction is achieved.
-In general, the maximum effect of any given dosage level will be apparent after one week of therapy.
-The effective dosage range of Metoprolol tartrate tablets is 100 mg to 450 mg per day.
+The dosage may be increased at weekly (or longer) intervals until optimum blood pressure reduction is achieved.
+In general, the maximum effect of any given dosage level will be apparent after 1 week of therapy.
+The effective dosage range of Metoprolol tartrate tablets is 100 to 450 mg per day.
 Dosages above 450 mg per day have not been studied.
-While once daily dosing is effective and can maintain a reduction in blood pressure throughout the day, lower doses (especially 100 mg) may not maintain a full effect at the end of the 24-hour period, and larger or more frequent daily doses may be required.
+While once-daily dosing is effective and can maintain a reduction in blood pressure throughout the day, lower doses (especially 100 mg) may not maintain a full effect at the end of the 24-hour period, and larger or more frequent daily doses may be required.
 This can be evaluated by measuring blood pressure near the end of the dosing interval to determine whether satisfactory control is being maintained throughout the day.
-Beta1 selectivity diminishes as the dose of Metoprolol is increased.
+Beta selectivity diminishes as the dose of Metoprolol is increased.

 The dosage of Metoprolol tartrate tablets should be individualized.
 Metoprolol tartrate tablets should be taken with or immediately following meals.
 The usual initial dosage of Metoprolol tartrate tablets is 100 mg daily, given in two divided doses.
-Gradually increase the dosage at weekly intervals until optimum clinical response has been obtained or there is pronounced slowing of the heart rate.
-The effective dosage range of Metoprolol tartrate tablets is 100 mg to 400 mg per day.
+The dosage may be gradually increased at weekly intervals until optimum clinical response has been obtained or there is pronounced slowing of the heart rate.
+The effective dosage range of Metoprolol tartrate tablets is 100 to 400 mg per day.
 Dosages above 400 mg per day have not been studied.
-If treatment is to be discontinued, gradually decrease the dosage over a period of 1 to 2 weeks (see WARNINGS).
+If treatment is to be discontinued, the dosage should be reduced gradually over a period of 1 to 2 weeks (see WARNINGS).

-During the early phase of definite or suspected acute myocardial infarction, initiate treatment with Metoprolol tartrate tablets as soon as possible after the patient’s arrival
+Early Treatment: During the early phase of definite or suspected acute myocardial infarction, treatment with Metoprolol tartrate can be initiated as soon as possible after the patient’s arrival

-Start patients who appear not to tolerate the full intravenous dose on Metoprolol tartrate tablets either 25 mg or 50 mg every 6 hours (depending on the degree of intolerance)
+Patients who appear not to tolerate the full intravenous dose should be started on Metoprolol tartrate tablets either 25 mg or 50 mg every 6 hours (depending on the degree of intolerance)

-patients in whom the physician wishes to delay therapy for any other reason on Metoprolol tartrate tablets, 100 mg twice daily, as soon as their clinical condition allows.
-Continue therapy for at least 3 months.
-Although the efficacy of Metoprolol beyond 3 months has not been conclusively established, data from studies with other beta-blockers suggest that treatment should be continued for 1 to 3 years.
+patients in whom the physician wishes to delay therapy for any other reason should be started on Metoprolol tartrate tablets, 100 mg twice daily, as soon as their clinical condition allows.
+Therapy should be continued for at least 3 months.
+Although the efficacy of Metoprolol beyond 3 months has not been conclusively established, data from studies with other beta blockers suggest that treatment should be continued for 1 to 3 years.

-In general, use a low initial starting dose in elderly patients given their greater frequency of decreased hepatic, renal or cardiac function, and of concomitant disease or other drug therapy.
+Geriatric patients (>65 years): In general, use a low initial starting dose in elderly patients given their greater frequency of decreased hepatic, renal, or cardiac function, and of concomitant disease or other drug therapy.